polodev/datawookie/content/blog/2018-04-30-classification-balanced-data.md

 )
 {{< /highlight >}}

-Let's see how well that performs on the testing data.
+Let's see how that performs on the test data.

 {{< highlight r >}}
 confusionMatrix(predict(xgb, test), test$no_show)